What are the challenges of remote working?

 Whilst it is impossible to be 100% safe from cyber-attacks, by following these seven tips for computer and network security it will be a lot harder for cyber criminals to infiltrate systems and compromise the safety of your data.

-- Encrypt devices: Using local drive encryption software like BitLockers, makes the device difficult to access should it be lost or stolen.
+Using local drive encryption software like BitLocker makes the device difficult to access should it be lost or stolen.

-- Update software security system: Anti-virus and anti-malware software is only effective if it is kept updated.
-Always make sure the latest versions of software are installed, and all updates are done as soon as they are available.
+Anti-virus and anti-malware software is only effective if it is kept updated.
+Always make sure the latest versions of the software are installed, and all updates are done as soon as they are available.

-- Safeguard internal communication: Rather than connecting to company servers through the personal home internet it is preferable to use a VPN (Virtual Private Network) which can be set up through the home router and can be used purely for business.
+Rather than connecting to company servers through the personal home internet, it is preferable to use a VPN (Virtual Private Network) which can be set up through the home router and can be used purely for business.

-- Strong passwords: Long passwords of at least 12 characters, with a combination of upper and lower case, symbols and numbers are best.
+Long passwords of at least 12 characters, with a combination of upper and lower case, symbols and numbers are best.
 Avoid things like favourite TV shows or pets.
-Multi-factor authentication is advisable with pin, facial or fingerprint scan in addition to a password.
+Multi-factor authentication is advisable with a pin, facial or fingerprint scan in addition to a password.

-If you are concerned about the safety of your home workers’ data, or feel your cyber security solutions could be improved go to https://www.cisltd.com/services/cyber-security/ or speak to a member of the CIS team today to find out how we can help.
+If you are concerned about the safety of your home workers’ data or feel your cybers security solutions could be improved, speak to a member of the CIS team today to find out how we can help.